jeanfrancoislarente/sitecore-demo-blog/_posts/create-sxa-module.md

 - From the Content Editor, Go to System > Settings on the content tree
 - Create a folder where we want the module to be created.
 In our case it was under Settings > Feature > Demo > Resources
-- Right-click on settings > Insert > Module
+- Right-click on settings, then select Insert > Module

   ![picture 2](/assets/blog/create-sxa-module/sxa-module-create-feature.png)

-- Create a feature
 - Pick a descriptive "Module Name"
 - Pick the folder that was just created as the "Module Group".
 This is just a logical place for the module to stay.
 - "System Areas" are where the module will create a folder to save all the related items.